Henry James: Early years, 1843–1883

-James was born at 21 Washington Place (facing Washington Square) in New York City on 15 April 1843.
+James was born at 21 Washington Place (near Washington Square) in the borough of Manhattan in New York City, on 15 April 1843.
 His parents were Mary Walsh and Henry James Sr. His father was intelligent and steadfastly congenial.
-He was a lecturer and philosopher who had inherited independent means from his father, William James, a farmer from Corkish, County Cavan, Ireland, who had emigrated to Albany and became the second richest man in the state after John Jacob Astor through banking and real estate.
+He was a lecturer and philosopher who had inherited independent means from his father, William James, a farmer from Corkish, County Cavan, Ireland, who had emigrated to Albany, New York, and became the second richest man in the state after John Jacob Astor through banking and real estate.
 Mary came from a wealthy family long settled in New York City.
 Her sister Katherine lived with her adult family for an extended period of time.
-Henry Jr. was one of four boys, the others being William, who was one year his senior, and younger brothers Wilkinson (Wilkie) and Robertson.
+Henry Jr. was one of four boys, the others being William, who was one year his senior, and younger brothers Garth Wilkinson (Wilkie) and Robertson.
 His younger sister was Alice.
 Both of his parents were of Irish and Scottish descent.

 Before he was a year old, his father sold the house at Washington Place and took the family to Europe, where they lived for a time in a cottage in Windsor Great Park in England.
 The family returned to New York in 1845, and Henry spent much of his childhood living between his paternal grandmother's home in Albany and a house on 58 West Fourteenth Street in Manhattan.
-A painting of a view of Florence by Thomas Cole hung in the front parlor of this house on West Fourteenth.
+A painting of a view of Florence by Thomas Cole hung in the front parlour of this house on West Fourteenth.
 His education was calculated by his father to expose him to many influences, primarily scientific and philosophical; it was described by Percy Lubbock, the editor of his selected letters, as "extraordinarily haphazard and promiscuous."
-Once, a cousin of the James family came down to the house in Fourteenth Street and, one evening during his stay, read the first installment of David Copperfield aloud to the elders of the family: Henry Junior had sneaked down from his bedroom to listen surreptitiously to the reading, until a scene involving the Murdstones led him to "loud[ly] sob," whereupon he was discovered and sent back to bed.
+Once, a cousin of the James family came down to the house in Fourteenth Street and, one evening during his stay, read the first instalment of David Copperfield aloud to the elders of the family: Henry Junior had sneaked down from his bedroom to listen surreptitiously to the reading, until a scene involving the Murdstones led him to "loud[ly] sob," whereupon he was discovered and sent back to bed.